Saturday, October 5, 2024

 Psalm 47 also reflects the integration of a Jewish holiday with a universal perspective.
 The people of Israel are the speaker in the Psalm and they invite all of the peoples to join them: “All you peoples, clap your hands, raise a joyous shout for God.
 For the Eternal Most High is awesome, great ruler over all the earth (verses 2-3[1]).”
 This display of unity is reminiscent of prophecies regarding the end of days, such as “On that day the Eternal shall be One, and God’s Name shall be one” (Zecharia 14:9; my translation).

 It's no coincidence that I quoted the verse that concludes the Aleinu prayer, which was written in the 8th or 9th century as an introduction to Malchuyot, the sovereignty section of the Rosh Hashanah musaf service.
-Psalm 47 and Aleinu each present both a universal vision of divine sovereignty and particularistic conception that highlights the uniqueness of the Jewish people who “God did not make like the other nations” (Aleinu) but “chose an inheritance for us” (Psalm 47:5).
+Psalm 47 and Aleinu each present both a universal vision of divine sovereignty and a particularistic conception that highlights the uniqueness of the Jewish people who “God did not make like the other nations” (Aleinu) but “chose an inheritance for us” (Psalm 47:5).

 On the judgment day for all peoples, after the horrendous year we've experienced, I will leave judgement of the nations to God and turn our gaze inward.
 How do we see ourselves in light of the sources that grant the Jewish people special status?
 Even if we don't all accept this idea, we can't deny that it is present in the sources and in Israeli society, and consequently influences our life.
 Therefore, it is deserving of our attention.